FAQ frequently asked questions

 What type of living units are available?

 Phase I, Gramercy Lofts, offers city style vertical living in 2 and 3 story town home style residences, patterned after town homes common in New York City 150 years ago.
 Our adaptation is blended from brick, stone, and stucco, while each unit retains a unique look from address to address.
-Phase II is comprised of 1 story and story and a half bungalows and cottages.
-Phase III is in the planning stage, scheduled for completion in 2017, and will be comprised of more bungalows and cottages along with a cluster of tiny homes surrounding the community fishing pond.
+Phase II is comprised of 1 story and 1-1/2 story bungalows and cottages.
+Phase III is scheduled for completion in 2018 and will be comprised of more bungalows and cottages along with a cluster of tiny homes.

 Are pets allowed?